The best walks in the Lake District

 Fairfield Horseshoe | 16.83km | 996m ascent

-Don't forget Trail magazine members get 50% off an annual subscription to OS Maps, where you can download digital routes for all of these walks.
+Don't forget Trail magazine subscribers get 50% off an annual subscription to OS Maps, where you can download digital routes for every walk.

 Distance: 12.8km / 7.9 miles